vivo-ontologies/language-ontology/src/ontology/README-editors.md

 The editors version is [lang-edit.owl](lang-edit.owl)

-** DO NOT EDIT lang.obo OR lang.owl in the top level directory **
+** DO NOT EDIT lang.obo OR lang.owl in the top level directory, these are created automatically by the Makefile **

 [../../lang.owl](../../lang.owl) is the release version

-To edit, open the file in Protege.
-First make sure you have the repository cloned, see [the GitHub project](https://github.com/mconlon17/language-ontology) for details.
+To edit, first make sure you have the repository cloned, see [the GitHub project](https://github.com/mconlon17/language-ontology) for details.
+The edit [lang-edit.owl](lang-edit.owl) using Protege or other editor.

 You should discuss the git workflow you should use with the maintainer of this repo, who should document it here.
 If you are the maintainer,